 - Petticoats and Blue Jeans

-Hard to imagine the movie with any of those, isn’t it?
-It just wouldn’t have been the same.
-Writer-director David Swift recalls that one day, Walt Disney walked in and announced that they were going with The Parent Trap, and that was that.
-Discussion over.
+They even held a contest and to see if anyone could come up with a better name.
+Writer-director David Swift recalls that one day, Walt Disney walked in and announced that they were going with Parent Trap, and that was that!

 The movie especially struck a chord with children of divorce.
 Hayley Mills says that she still hears from fans who tell her that watching the girls work to get their parents back together was “empowering” for them because they felt so helpless in their own lives when their parents separated.